 Timing and application strategy are key in selective admissions, and applying early can improve your chances of receiving an offer letter – but only if students are prepared.
 That’s why it’s important to keep your grades up throughout high school, take challenging courses each year, and start making a balanced college bucket list as early as possible.

-Now that we know what acceptance rate is, let’s understand the two different types of early application options.
+Now that we know what the acceptance rate is, let’s understand the two different types of early application options.

 Early action and Early Decision